Supersymmetries (SUSY) and functional analysis

-Although originating late in the 1960s with the studies of mesons and baryons and ongoing discussions about the homogeneity and isotropy of the universe.
+Originating in the late 1960s with the studies of mesons and baryons, it has become a robust study within the ongoing discussions about the homogeneity and isotropy of the universe.

-As a formal study, SUSY began to build momentum in the early 1970’s with the work of Julius Wess and Bruno Zumino.
-We have written to Sylvester Gates, the first PhD granted at MIT for SUSY studies (1977).
-He is part of our first generation of scholars who engaged SUSY.
+As a formal study, SUSY began to build momentum in the early 1970’s with the work of Julius Wess and Bruno Zumino and the CPT theorem was quickly being recognized as a fundamental of particle physics.
+Sylvester Gates was the first PhD granted at MIT for SUSY studies (1977).
+In our search for articles about the origins of CPT, we postulate the definition of a CSH hypostatic paradigm the range of symmetries defined within the first 64 notations of the 202.

 To continue to ask questions about SUSY, a list of scholars (with highly cited articles within the past few years) will be compiled here.
-For example, we are now reviewing the work of Jonathan Bagger of IAS, JHU, and APS.
+For example, we are now reviewing the work of Savas Dimopoulos of Stanford and Jonathan Bagger of IAS, JHU, and APS.

 From Wikipedia: “The observed hierarchy between the electroweak scale and the Planck scale must be achieved with extraordinary fine tuning.
 This problem is known as the hierarchy problem.”

-There is no other theory that has 67 base-2 notations from the Planck scale to the electroweak scale.
-There is no hierarchy problem if one starts with IPS at Notation-0. even today, it might be argued that infinity, pi (π) and spheres (IPS) has nothing to do with supersymmetries.
-But, of course, within our model, IPS is the source of all symmetries
+There is no other theory that has 67 base-2 notations starts at Notation-0 and goes to Notation-202.
+Even today, it might be argued that infinity, pi (π) and spheres (I.P.S) have nothing to do with supersymmetries.
+But, of course, within our model, I.P.S is the source of all symmetries and supersymmetries.

 Wikipedia: Supersymmetries (SUSY)